Brand Names: Clobevate, Clobex, Clodan, Cormax, Cormax Scalp, Embeline, Embeline E, Impoyz, Olux, Olux/Olux-E Kit, Olux-E, Temovate, Temovate E

 - high blood sugar--increased thirst, increased urination, dry mouth, fruity breath odor; or

-- possible signs of absorbing this medicine through your skin--weight gain (especially in your face or your upper back and torso); slow wound healing, thinning skin, increased body hair; changes in sexual function; feeling depressed, anxious, or irritable.
+- possible signs of absorbing this medicine through your skin--weight gain in your face and shoulders, slow wound healing, skin discoloration, thinning skin, increased body hair, tiredness, mood changes, menstrual changes, sexual changes.

 Common side effects may include:

-- burning, itching, or irritation of treated skin;
+- burning, itching, swelling, or irritation of treated skin;

 - dry or cracking skin;

 - redness or crusting around your hair follicles;

 - rash or hives;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about clobetasol topical?